 “Please work toward the passage of the Down Syndrome Protection Act, as it will safeguard the lives of untold numbers of children with this particular disability.
 We want a society which safeguards its most vulnerable populations; a society that truly cares about those who are weak.”

 To show your support for the Down Syndrome Protection Act, please contact your State Senator and ask for their YES vote.
-To email, click here to use our Citizen Action Center.
+To send your Senate an email, go to pafamily.org/protect.

 We express our thanks to Joni Eareckson Tada for her support of the Down Syndrome Protection Act and for her ministries that are helping so many across not only Pennsylvania but the United States and abroad.
 For more about Joni and Friends, visit JoniAndFriends.org